Presidency confirms Obono-Obla’s sack – The Sun Nigeria

 On Friday, a detachment of police offices from Force Headquarters, had sealed off his Asokoro office shortly after we the close of work.

-The move was to prevent him from attempting to move criminating evidence, the source added.
+The move was to prevent him from attempting to move incriminating evidence, the source said.

+Activities and conduct of the Chairman of the Special Investigation Panel for the Recovey of Public Property, Chief Okoi Obono-Obla has been under critical review for sometime in the Presidency and his outright dismissal and prosecution is imminent, a top government official has disclosed.

+Specifically, the Office of the Attorney-General of the Federation and Justice Minister had earlier recommended to the Presidency, among others “that a thorough investigation be conducted into the allegations of forgery levelled against Mr. Obono-Obla,” while also proposing suspending him from office.

 Leave a Reply